Graf-Lev-V/habit-tracker/README.md

 - Reworked the streak algorithm to correctly reset only after an entire day is missed while preserving a same-day grace period.
 - Built a fully responsive GitHub-style contribution calendar without hydration mismatches by resolving device type on the server instead of relying on `window.innerWidth`.
 - Eliminated layout shifts between `loading.tsx` and the loaded page by applying `scrollbar-gutter: stable` only to the main content container.
-- Fixed a mobile Safari-only overflow bug caused by a missing `min-w-0`, reinforcing the importance of testing on real devices instead of relying solely on browser emulation.
+- Fixed a mobile Safari-only overflow bug where habit cards could exceed the viewport width — traced to a missing width constraint on `HabitList`'s wrapper `div`, invisible in Chrome DevTools' responsive mode.

 ---